Perspective | A university’s men’s and women’s teams both made history this week. Guess which win Va. Gov. Glenn Youngkin noticed first?

 Let’s Party.”

 That bromantic tweet from the Capitals forgot all about the women’s title.
 Easy enough to do, when they never got a victory parade.
-It was postponed to the spring, then never happened because of the pandemic.
+It was postponed until the spring, then never happened because of the pandemic.

 Why was it postponed?